 The Estate is set amongst the beautiful Brecon Beacons.
 The park is surrounded by woodland, the river Usk, open grass land and a deer park.

 The majority of the festival site ground surface is grass.
 In wet conditions the ground can become very muddy.
-A tarmac covered road links the entertainment areas at the middle level of the event site, and there are now tarmac roads leading up to the higher level (Far Out area), although the field itself is on an upward slope.
+A tarmac covered road links the entertainment areas at the middle level of the event site, and there is now some hardstanding and trackway leading up to the higher level (Far Out area), although the field itself is on an upward slope.
 Please be aware that you will still need to cover some grassy areas once you leave the roads to enter each of the areas.

 The festival is small but spread out over quite a distance.